Izzywa/OnBeat/README.md

     <img src="README_images/MobileNoVideo.gif" width="250" height="500"/>
     </details>

-- This also applied when the user is taking notes, the component for inputing new note or timestamp is scrolled into view on click as it will be hidden initially.
+- This also applies when the user is taking notes.
+The component for inputing new note or timestamp is scrolled into view on click as it will be hidden initially.

     <details>
     <summary>Image</summary>